dadoonet/fscrawler/docs/source/installation.rst

 and replace all elasticsearch/lucene jars to the 6.6 version.
 - FSCrawler does not follow symbolic links anymore.
 You need to set explicitly ``fs.follow_symlink`` to ``true`` if you wish revert to the previous behavior.
+- The mapping for elasticsearch 6.x can not contain anymore the type name.